memspace/zefyr/doc/quick-start.md

 There are 4 main objects you would normally interact with in your code:

 * `NotusDocument`, represents a rich text document and provides high-level methods for manipulating the document's state, like inserting, deleting and formatting of text.
 Read [documentation](concepts/data-and-document.md) for more details on Notus document model and data format.
 * `ZefyrEditor`, a Flutter widget responsible for rendering of rich text on the screen and reacting to user actions.
 * `ZefyrController`, ties the above two objects together.
 * `ZefyrScaffold`, allows embedding Zefyr toolbar into any custom layout.

-`ZefyrEditor` depends on presence of `ZefyrScaffold` somewhere up the widget tree.
+Note that `ZefyrEditor` depends on presence of `ZefyrScaffold` somewhere up the widget tree.

 Normally you would need to place `ZefyrEditor` inside of a `StatefulWidget`.
 Shown below is a minimal setup required to use the